 A Brief Anatomy Lesson

-The shoulder is a major ball and socket joint.
-It is also of the most mobile joints of the body.
+The shoulder is a major ball and socket joint; one of the most mobile joints in the body.
 As such, joint stability is sometimes affected if there is not enough strength to support all the moving pieces.
-The cherry on top is that the head of the humerus is larger than its accompanying socket, setting the whole shoulder area up for potential difficulties.
+The cherry on top is that the head of the humerus is actually larger than its accompanying socket, setting the whole shoulder area up for potential difficulties.
 The surrounding tendons, ligaments, and muscles help anchor the bones of the joint, but again, this support system can be compromised.
 Typically, injuries occur from overuse, degenerative causes, or falls, but it’s possible that your shoulder can be disturbed by other means.

 The shoulder is made up of 3 bony components:

 - Scapula or shoulder blade